Actindo-AG/Documentation/Shopware6/Overview/01_General.md

 # General information

 The Actindo Shopware integration enables the complete connection of your webshop to the *Actindo Core1 Platform*.
 This allows you to control all your e-commerce processes, such as merchandise management, purchasing, order processing and invoicing, centrally from one place.
-The interface is available for Shopware 5 and 6.

 This documentation refers to *Shopware 6* plugin version 4.0.1.
 There may be differences in the UI, features and operation if your *Shopware 6* plugin is installed in a different version.